Diarmuid Kilgallen

 Diarmuid Kilgallen (born 3 August 2000) is an Irish rugby union player, currently playing for United Rugby Championship and European Rugby Champions Cup side Munster.
 He plays on the wing.

 Connacht

-Kilgallen made his debut for Connacht in the final round of the 2019–20 Pro14 against Munster, being announced as a late replacement in the starting 15 for Matt Healy.
+Kilgallen joined the Connacht Academy in 2019 and made his debut for the Connacht senior team in the final round of the 2019–20 Pro14 against Munster, having been announced as a late replacement in the starting XV for Matt Healy.
 He was also named in the Ireland U20s side for 2020 U20 Six Nations.

 Munster

 Kilgallen made his Munster debut against the All Blacks XV on 2/11/2024 but he sustained a wrist injury ruling him out for several weeks.